sonishsivarajkumar/PyCTAKES/ANNOUNCEMENT.md

 ## 📄 License

-PyCTAKES is released under the MIT License, making it free for both academic and commercial use.
+pyCTAKES is released under the MIT License, making it free for both academic and commercial use.

 ## 🙏 Acknowledgments

-PyCTAKES builds upon the excellent work of the Apache cTAKES project and the broader clinical NLP community.
+pyCTAKES builds upon the excellent work of the Apache cTAKES project and the broader clinical NLP community.
 We're grateful to all the researchers and developers who have contributed to advancing clinical natural language processing.

 ---

 **Ready to revolutionize your clinical text processing?
-Try PyCTAKES today!** 🚀
+Try pyCTAKES today!** 🚀

-*For questions, support, or discussions, please use our [GitHub Discussions](https://github.com/sonishsivarajkumar/PyCTAKES/discussions) or open an [issue](https://github.com/sonishsivarajkumar/PyCTAKES/issues).*
+*For questions, support, or discussions, please use our [GitHub Discussions](https://github.com/sonishsivarajkumar/pyCTAKES/discussions) or open an [issue](https://github.com/sonishsivarajkumar/pyCTAKES/issues).*